 Education requirements for Clinical Psychologist

-The American Psychological Association mentioned that a clinical psychologist should have following education to practice their career;
+The American Psychological Association mentioned that clinical psychologists should have the following education to practice their career;

 - Undergraduate degree